hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 One of the most important parameters on `instantiate` is `-P`.
-It specifies the [endorsement policy](../endorsement-policies.html) for `papercontract`, describing the set of organizations who must sign a transaction before it can be determined as valid.
+It specifies the [endorsement policy](../endorsement-policies.html) for `papercontract`, describing the set of organizations that must endorse (execute and sign) a transaction before it can be determined as valid.
 All transactions, whether valid or invalid, will be recorded on the [ledger blockchain](../ledger/ledger.html#blockchain), but only valid transactions will update the [world state](../ledger/ledger.html#world-state).

-In passing, see how `instantiate` confirms the orderer address `orderer.example.com:7050`.
-This is because it additionally asks the orderer to notify other peers in `mychannel` to create a `papercontract` container.
-It means that `instantiate` only needs to be issued once for `papercontract` even though typically it is installed on many peers.
+In passing, see how `instantiate` passes the orderer address `orderer.example.com:7050`.
+This is because it additionally submits an instantiate transaction to the orderer, which will include the transaction in the next block and distribute it to all peers that have joined `mychannel`, enabling any peer to execute the chaincode in their own isolated chaincode container.
+Note that `instantiate` only needs to be issued once for `papercontract` even though typically it is installed on many peers.

 See how a `papercontract` container has been started with the `docker ps`
 command: